Sign in

 Data Collections Compliance Certificate

-• apply the Australian Curriculum
+• implement the Australian Curriculum

-• participate in the national assessment program (NAPLAN and sample based national and international assessments)
+• participate in the National Assessment Program (NAPLAN and sample based national and international assessments)

 • provide understandable student A to E reports to the parents or carers of each child.

-Approved Authorities must answer the 4 following questions for the 2021 school year:
+Approved Authorities must answer the 4 following questions for the 2022 school year:

 1. For the previous school year, did your schools implement the Australian Curriculum (teach, assess and report on student achievement using the content and standards in the curriculum) or another curriculum recognised as comparable by the Australian Curriculum, Assessment and Reporting Authority (ACARA), and included in ACARA’s Recognition Register?